sellwe/Master_thesis_sebastian/README.md

 | Unweighted | +0.784 | <2e-16 *** | +0.143 | 0.026 | 5.50 | 3.9e-08 | *** |
 | Weighted | +0.204 | <2e-16 *** | +0.007 | 0.014 | 0.47 | 0.637 | |

+Similar to Model 1a, the pattern is significant in the unweighted model (p=3.9e-08) but once again collapses when weighted (p=0.637).

 ### Random Effects — Model 1c

 | Weighting | HOG Variance | Residual Variance |